-Rickenbacker was born on Oct.
-8, 1890, to Swiss immigrants in Columbus, Ohio.
-He was the third-oldest of seven children who lived into adulthood in the Rickenbacker household.
+Edward Rickenbacker was born on October 8, 1890, to Swiss immigrants in Columbus, Ohio.
+He was the third-oldest of seven children in the Rickenbacker household.

-After just 5 1/2 hours of flying with an instructor, he flew solo.
+After just 5 1/2 hours of flying with an instructor, Rickenbacker flew solo.
 Despite his lack of a college degree, Rickenbacker finished his flight training in just 17 days.

 “I learned pretty fast.
 Long practice in driving a racing car at 100 miles per hour gives first-class training in control and in judging distances at high speed, and helps tremendously in getting motor sense, which is rather the feel of rather than the sound of it,” he said.
 “This is a part of the physical equipment of handling an airplane, and it makes a lot of difference.”

-By the end of May, a month later, he scored five individual victories to earn him the nickname “ace,” as well as the French Croix de Guerre.
+By the end of May, he scored five individual victories to earn him the official title of “ace,” as well as the French Croix de Guerre.
 After his sixth score on May 30, an ear infection grounded the pilot until July 31.

 The last half of September 1918 was Eddie Rickenbacker’s busiest time in the air.
-On September 14 and 15, he shot down two of Germany’s newest airplanes, a pair of imposing Fokker D.VII’s, on his own.
+On September 14 and 15, he shot down two of Germany’s newest airplanes, a pair of imposing Fokker D.VII’s, all on his own.

 Eddie Rickenbacker’s secret was simple: “The experienced fighting pilot does not take unnecessary risk.
 His business is to shoot down enemy planes, not get shot down.”

 Rickenbacker learned that the best way to take down enemy planes was to sneak up on them.
 Once he determined their position, he came down from above with the sun behind him.